ldurback/IndefiniteMultiIntegrals/README.md

 # Indefinite (Multiple) Integral of Polynomial Differentials

-To take the indefinite integral of any elementary contracted monomial differential, simply promote any one of the dR's to an R (it does not matter which, each of these integrals are equal), count n_eq_R, the number of R's equally contracted onto that R that was just promoted (including that R), and multiply the result by 1/n_eq_R.
+To take the indefinite integral of any elementary contracted monomial differential, simply promote any one of the dR's to an R (it does not matter which, all paths to fully integrate a differential lead to the same result), count n_eq_R, the number of R's equally contracted onto that R that was just promoted (including that R), and multiply the result by 1/n_eq_R.

 For instance